MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 ## Standalone

-Combines the repository and node core services into a single instance.
+Combines the repository and worker core services into a single instance.

 ### Configuration properties